rust-lang/rfcs/text/0000-standard-lazy-types.md

 [drawbacks]: #drawbacks

 * This is a moderately large addition to stdlib, there's a chance we do something wrong.
-  This can be mitigated by piece-wise stabilization (in particular, `Lazy` convenience types are optional) and the fact that API is tested in the crates.io ecosystem via `once_cell` crate.
+  This can be mitigated by piece-wise stabilization (in particular, `LazyCell` convenience types are optional) and the fact that API is tested in the crates.io ecosystem via `once_cell` crate.

-* The design of `Lazy` type uses default type-parameter as a work-around for the absence of type-inference of statics.
+* The design of `LazyCell` type uses default type-parameter as a workaround for the absence of type inference of statics.

 * We use the same name for unsync and sync types, which might be confusing.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-## Why not `Lazy` as a primitive?
+## Why not `LazyCell` as a primitive?

-On the first look, it may seem like we don't need `OnceCell`, and should only provide `Lazy`.
+On the first look, it may seem like we don't need `OnceCell`, and should only provide `LazyCell`.
-The critical drawback of `Lazy` is that it's not always possible to provide the closure at creation time.
+The critical drawback of `LazyCell` is that it's not always possible to provide the closure at creation time.

 This is important for lazy fields: